ece362-purdue/proton-labs/lab1-gpio/README.md

 - To learn how to trigger code execution when an external event occurs.

 > [!CAUTION]
-> If you have not already soldered pin headers to your Proton board, please do it ASAP.
+> If you have not already soldered pin headers to your keypad, please do it ASAP.
 There is a step in this lab that requires you to put your Proton down on a breadboard.
 >
 > Your breadboard should have been signed with a silver sharpie with your username and the signature of the TA.
 If you have not yet done this, please notify a TA and get it signed as soon as possible.  **Failure to do so by lab 2 will result in a zero for the lab currently running in that week.**
 >